 - Send notices for late or nonpayment of rent, violations of the rules, etc.

 - Conduct a home walk-through or inspection.

 - Provide timely and accurate accounting of all money received and disbursed monthly, as well as keeping a client trust account in a non-interest-bearing account for your money.
-Colorado state law and the Colorado Real Estate Commission and Department Of Regulatory Agencies (DORA) regulates Property Managers.
+Colorado state law and the Colorado Real Estate Commission and Department Of Regulatory Agencies (DORA) regulate Property Managers.

 - At the request of owners, provide Comparative Market Analyses (CMA) on the managed home to determine re-sale and rental market value.

 10. Is Stars & Stripes Homes, Inc. Registered With The State Of Colorado?

 Yes, Stars & Stripes Homes, Inc. is a licensed and registered company in the State Of Colorado and the city of Denver: State License Number EC.100002336, Denver-specific Record ID: 2023-ENTITY-0001936.
 We are not a franchise registered in another state.
 The Office of the Secretary Of State (SOS) of Colorado certifies that Stars & Stripes Homes, Inc. is a corporation that was formed on February 5, 2002, under Colorado law and complies with all applicable requirements of the Colorado Secretary of State and is in Good Standing.

 (1) Homes require regular & preventative maintenance.
 Different occupants stress homes in different ways.
 Unforeseen maintenance may be required.

 (2) Sprinkler systems, plumbing systems, appliances, and heating/cooling systems require maintenance.
 In order to keep your investment home in good condition and to maintain the home in a safe condition for your tenants, it is imperative to keep these items in good working condition.